-NEMA Scandal: Analysing the divergent media coverage — Nigeria Today
+NEMA Scandal: Analysing the Divergent Media Coverage — Nigeria Today

 While I am learning on the field of news reporting and investigative journalism, I discover that the two main masquerades behind the divergent storylines on NEMA are divided by their professional calling: a journalist and a Public Relations Person.
 They merely provide editorial contents from their strong perspectives.

-Gidado Yushau Shuaib is a Masters Graduate of Media Campaigning and Social Change at the University of Westminster London
+Shuaib, a Masters Graduate of Media Campaigning and Social Change University of Westminster London

-The post NEMA Scandal: Analysing the divergent media coverage appeared first on The Sun News.
+The post NEMA Scandal: Analysing the Divergent Media Coverage appeared first on THISDAYLIVE.

 Do you have something awesome to share with the world?
 Click here to share